Azure/azure-iot-device-ecosystem/get_started/mlinux-multiconnect-conduit-c.md

 <a name="Load"></a>
 ## 3.1 Build SDK and sample

--   If you have not already done so, install the mLinux C/C++ Toolchain: <http://www.multitech.net/developer/software/mlinux/mlinux-software-development/mlinux-c-toolchain/>
+-   If you have not already done so, [install the mLinux C/C++ Toolchain](http://www.multitech.net/developer/software/mlinux/mlinux-software-development/mlinux-c-toolchain/)
 -   From a terminal on the host, load the cross compilation environment using:

         $ source /<path to sdk>/environment-setup-arm926ejste-mlinux-linux-gnueabi